 The timing of the “rapture” is a divisive and contentious subject in the world of Evangelical Christianity.
 Churches typically do not like controversy, and will do much to avoid it altogether.
 Evangelical churches in the United States seem to fall largely into two camps, being either staunchly pretribulational, or avoiding the subject altogether.
 The former … Continue reading The Debate About the Timing of the Rapture

-Revelation 14:14-20 One of the glaring weaknesses of the pretribulation rapture view is the complete omission of any mention of a pretribulation rapture in Revelation.
+One of the glaring weaknesses of the pretribulation rapture view is the complete omission of any mention of a pretribulation rapture in Revelation.
 The book of Revelation was written to the "seven churches of Asia" to reveal the things that "must shortly come to pass."
-Its name literally means "the unveiling of Jesus … Continue reading Can we find the Rapture in Revelation?
+Its name literally means "the unveiling of Jesus Christ."
+If … Continue reading Can we find the Rapture in Revelation?

 Date setting for Jesus return can be accurate only if the secular date for the destruction of Jerusalem in AD70 and therefore Jesus crucifixion in AD 30 is accurate.
 God has provided all the rest of the required information.
-Most Christians probably agree that Jesus will return “soon”.
-This becomes obvious if we examine the … Continue reading Jesus Returns October 1, 2036?
+Following is an extract from a book called Bible Chronology for the Last Generation Christians by … Continue reading Jesus Returns 2036?